gitlines/bacpro/PITCHME.md

 ### Sockets

 <br><br>
-- aka Berkeley sockets:a Unix API for Internet sockets and Unix domain sockets used for inter-process communication
+- aka Berkeley sockets: a Unix API for Internet sockets and Unix domain sockets used for inter-process communication
 - mechanism used by operating systems to provide network access to programs
 - network agnostic
 <br><br>